SoftwareHeritage/swhapguide/SWHAP@Paris.md

 We are now ready to start the collect phase.

-### Upload files in raw\_materials
+### Upload collected files

 Here we fill the local folders with the collected material.
-In the case of CMM, we got a tar.gz file containing the various versions of the software, organized according to an ad-hoc versioning system.
+In the case of Amaya, we got several tar.gz files containing the various versions of the software.
 We store the tar.gz file in the `raw_source_code`folder.
-In the `additional_materials` folder we store also the paper presenting the software and the email that Giuseppe Attardi sent us along with them, and we commit all these new contents:
+In the `additional_materials` folder we store various collected items (like photos, screenshots, logos, papers), and we commit all these new contents:

 	git add raw_source_code